 The pandemic increased use rates, according to market research firm High Yield Insights, which reports 9 million new users joined the ranks of the 13.4 million adults who regularly consume CBD.

-Although these statistics provide evidence of the products knowledge and popularity, they do not prove product safety.
+Although these statistics provide evidence of product knowledge and popularity, they do not prove product safety.

 That, according to the FDA, requires rigorous scientific study, supported by clinical trials.